spencerjbeckwith/super/supercontroller/README.md

 - Only one gamepad may be connected at a time
 - No support for touch input
 - No support for virtual reality gamepad mappings
-- Specific gamepad layouts may not be compatible with supercontrol.
+- Specific gamepad layouts may not be compatible with supercontroller.
 This is inevitable given how many varieties and manufacturers there are and that there's no meaningful standard.
 There are a few options to remedy this:
-    - Open a GitHub issue about the layout, ideally containing specifics about why the layout is broken and how it might be assessed by supercontrol.
+    - Open a GitHub issue about the layout, ideally containing specifics about why the layout is broken and how it might be assessed by supercontroller.
 Even better, open a PR!
     - Find software to virtually map the gamepad inputs to a more friendly layout.